 I've called a lot of games "bad" or "godawful" or "absolutely irredeemable horseshit" in these articles, each with varying degrees of facetiousness and exaggeration involved, but Hoshi wo Miru Hito is... a bit different.
 Not only is it objectively terrible from a design viewpoint, but it is a very strong candidate for the worst JRPG ever to be given a commercial release!
 We'll get into exactly why as we go, but suffice to say it's a complete failure of game design to the point where even people who have played the worst the NES and Famicom have to offer continue to wonder how anyone at Nintendo ever looked at it and said "Yeah, that's good enough.
 Order 50,000 copies.
 And don't forget to stamp the Seal of Quality on every single one!"

-On paper at least, Hoshi wo Miru Hito (which roughly translates to "Those Who Look at the Stars" or "Stargazers") has a promising concept, following the exploits of four young psychics on a planet under the dominion of a mind-controlling supercomputer.
+On paper at least, Hoshi wo Miru Hito (which roughly translates to "Those Who Look at the Stars" or "Stargazers") has a promising concept, following the exploits of four young psychics on a planet under the dominion of a mind-controlling supercomputer as they fight for their freedom.
 I use the phrase "on paper" here because while that's what the manual tells us the story is, that's not the plot we get in the game itself.
 Not even close, in fact!

 Spoony: I've ragged on games before for relegating most of their story to a lazy-assed plot codex, but in those at least the story between the codex and the game itself remained consistent.
 Having completely different stories between the manual and the actual game, on the other hand, is downright baffling.
 Well, unless you were a troll who happened to get a gig doing advertising for Konami in the 1980s.

 In any case, our adventure opens completely cold with absolutely no introductory text, character establishment or world-building of any kind.
-We start with our hero on an empty overworld and... good lord, these graphics.
+We start with our hero on a heavily-forested overworld and... good lord, these graphics.

 Even for 1987, this is ugly as sin!